 Stone Cold Steve Austin

-Steve Austin,popularly known by the ring name “Stone Cold” Steve Austin, is an American retired professional wrestler, actor, and television host.
-He is arguably the top WWE wrestler of all time.
+Steve Austin,popularly known by the ring name “Stone Cold” Steve Austin, is a top American retired professional wrestler, actor, and television host.
+He is arguably the best among the top 10 best WWE wrestlers of all time.

 Jim Ross used to delight in updating WWE fans on all the Hulk Hogan heights Stone Cold Steve Austin had surpassed during the chaos and carnage of his Attitude Era pomp.
 Much of it was Monday Night War propaganda, but the company were running out of ways to tell their rapidly increasing new viewership that the black-trunked bald-headed beer-drinker was now the biggest wrestling superstar in the world.